jduckett/duck_map/GUIDE.md

   - Products/video/bluray includes blu_ray_players.
 Notice that the sitemap block includes the name: bluray.
 If we would have excluded the name, the routes within the block would have simply been added to /products/video/sitemap.xml and /products/video/bluray.xml would never be defined.

+You can find more information and demo apps at: (http://www.jeffduckett.com/blog/13/sitemaps-with-namespaces.html)

 ### Nested Resources
 I think the easiest way to explain sitemaps with nested resources is to explain the process from a high level.